-Students must register with the Ontario College of Pharmacists in Year 1 of the program.
-Initial registration requirements include submission of application, payment of fee, proof of identity, declaration of good character and acquisition of liability insurance.
+Students must register with the Ontario College of Pharmacists (OCP) in Year 1 of the program.
+Initial registration requirements include submission of application, payment of fee, proof of identity, declaration of good character, police background check and acquisition of liability insurance.
 Once a student has fulfilled registration requirements, the registration is valid for the duration of the academic program at the Faculty.
 Students must acquire liability insurance for the duration of the registration.